-It's harder to break a habit than it is to just not start one in the first place.
-If you have a puppy or have adopted a dog that doesn't beg, DON'T start feeding him from the table or while preparing food.
-Unfortunately, it can be very difficult to dismiss a sad, hungry doggy face.
-That's why most dog owners will eventually need to learn how to train a dog to stop begging and rewire this behavior because it's harmful to dogs.
+It's harder to break a dog's habit than it is to just not start one in the first place.
+If you have a puppy or have adopted a dog that doesn't beg, do not start feeding them from the table or while preparing food.
+Owners that do this will eventually need to learn how to train a dog to stop begging and rewire this behavior because it's harmful to dogs.

-If you're interested in this article, you're obviously dealing with this issue already.
-Whether you created it yourself or you're trying to fix an issue that someone else created, it's going to take patience and consistency to keep Fido from drooling over your dinner, but you do need to fix it for several reasons.
+You're probably dealing with dog begging behavior right now.
+Whether you created this yourself or you're trying to fix an issue that someone else instilled in your dog, it's going to take patience and consistency to keep a dog from drooling over your dinner, but you do need to fix it for several reasons.

-Some owners think it's adorable to see those sad puppy dog eyes, and they love sharing meals and snacks with their pets.
-While this might bring you joy, it's bringing your dog extra calories that his body doesn't need.
-It's also filling his belly with sometimes unhealthy ingredients, and may result in a dog that's overweight.
+Some owners find sad puppy dog eyes adorable and love sharing meals with them.
+While this might bring you joy, such behavior is bringing your dog unnecessary extra calories, potentially making the dog overweight.
+It's also filling a dog's belly with possibly unhealthy ingredients, and may result in health complications.

 Most owners have been in this situation and had to break up a dog's begging habit, myself included.
 So below I'm sharing six easy steps that worked for me and my dogs, and that will assist you in learning how to train a dog to stop begging.
-Let's get started!

-Yes, that means when you're preparing the meal or just wiping down counters.
+Yes, that means when you're preparing a meal or just wiping down counters.
 You don't want your dog to associate getting a treat with you being in the kitchen.
-Once he makes that association, he'll pester you anytime you're trying to do anything in that room.
+Once your pet makes that association, they will know to pester you anytime in the future when you're trying to do anything in that room (kitchen or dining room).

 The same goes for the table.
-Even if you only feed your dog from the table once each month, he'll continue to beg every day in hopes that today will be the day he gets a treat.
+Even if you only feed your dog from the table once each month, the dog remembers this and will continue to beg every day in hopes that today will be that day that he gets a treat.

 Any attention, even negative attention, may motivate your dog to continue begging.

-Of course he wants the food on your plate, but he also enjoys it when you touch him and speak to him.
-Even if you're just pushing him away and saying “No,” he's going to enjoy the attention that he's getting, and therefore will continue with this behavior.
+Of course he wants the food on your plate, but he also enjoys it when you pet him and speak to him.
+Even if you're just pushing the dog away and saying “No,” he's going to enjoy the attention that he's getting, and therefore will continue with this behavior.

-If your dog's begging behavior continues even when you ignore him, you're going to have to get up from your meal to correct him.
-I know it's inconvenient and, quite frankly, a pain in the butt.
-It's the only way to show your dog that you mean business and that such behavior is not okay.
+If your dog's begging behavior continues even when you ignore him, you're going to have to get up from your meal to correct the dog.
+I know it's inconvenient, but it's the only way to show your canine that you mean business and that such behavior is not okay.

 These two go hand-in-hand.
-Learning how to train a dog to stop begging isn't going to happen over one night.
+Teaching a dog to stop begging isn't going to happen over one night.
 It may only take a few minutes to create a bad behavioral habit in your dog, but it could take weeks to break it.

-As I mentioned, even if you only feed him from the table once per month, he'll still be waiting there every day in hopes of a snack because it happened before.
-The only way to teach your dog that begging will not be rewarded is to NEVER reward the behavior.
+Even if you only feed the dog from the table once per month, he'll still be waiting there every day in hopes of a snack because it happened before.
+The only way to teach your dog that begging will not be rewarded is to never reward such behavior.

 That means you can't give in to the big, sad eyes or the pathetic whines.
 A begging dog is rarely a hungry dog.
 You need to stick to your guns if you want to make this work.